eyecan-ai/pipelime-python/docs/cli/overview.md

 # remote-upload  pipelime.stages.item_sources.StageUploadToRemote      Uploads the sample to one or more remote servers.
 ```

+Where each line shows:
+- the title of the stage you can use in your configuration file.
+- the full name of the class implementing the stage, if needed.
+- a short description of the stage, i.e., the docstring of the class.

 To get help on a specific command, operator or stage, just type `help`:

 ```bash